Sand Cat Facts

 A curious sand cat.
 Photo Credit: zoofanatic (CC BY 2.0)

-News isn't the only thing that travels fast; the sand cat does too.
+News isn't the only thing that travels fast; the sand cat does, too.
 They can cover long distances in a relatively short time, about 5 to 10 km in one night.
 Sand cats are not very good at making great jumps or climbing, but they run pretty fast.
 They can run at a speed of 40km/h.

 Before leaving its den for its nightly hunts, the sand cat stands at its den’s entrance and surveys the environment for a while before leaving.
 It does the same surveying when it returns at dawn.
 This survey is probably to watch out for predators and other dangers.

-12. The sand cat has enhanced hearing
+12. They have enhanced hearing

 The sand cat’s hearing is one of its most advanced senses.
 In their environment, hearing is essential for hunting and survival.
 The ear passage and auditory bulla in the sand cat are larger than in other small wild cats and even big cats.
 The widened ear canal gives the sand cat its enhanced hearing abilities.